UK challenger bank Starling raises $376M, now valued at $1.9B – TechCrunch

 Starling — which competes against incumbent banks, as well as other challengers like Monzo and Revolut — said it will be using the money to continue its growth.
 The bank is already profitable.
 In updated financials posted today, Starling said it generated revenue of £12 million ($16.6 million) in January of this year, up 400% compared to a year ago, with an annualized revenue run rate of £145 million.
 It posted operating profits for a fourth consecutive month, and net income currently exceeds £1.5 million per month.

-Starling, founded in 2017, has now pased 2 million accounts, with 300,000 business accounts among them.
+Starling, founded in 2017, has now passed 2 million accounts, with 300,000 business accounts among them.
 It’s not clear how many of those accounts are active: the figures are for opened accounts, Starling said.
 Gross lending has passed £2 billion, with deposits at £5.4 billion.

-Starling said it plans to use the funding both to expand its lending operations in the UK, to expand into other parts of Europe, and make some strategic acquisitions.
+Starling said it plans to use the funding to expand its lending operations in the U.K., expand into other parts of Europe and make some strategic acquisitions.

 “Digital banking has reached a tipping point,” said Anne Boden, founder and CEO of Starling Bank, in a statement.
 “Customers now expect a fairer, smarter and more human alternative to the banks of the past and that is what we are giving them at Starling as we continue to grow and add new products and services.
 Our new investors will bring a wealth of experience as we enter the next stage of growth, while the continued support of our existing backers represents a huge vote of confidence.”